-Italy is home to the Coliseum, the Italian Renaissance and 60.6 million citizens.
-While Italians have access to plenty of local culture, they don’t have access to American Netflix “culture.”
+Italy is home to the Coliseum, the Italian Renaissance, and 60.6 million citizens.
+While Italians have access to plenty of local culture, they (and US citizens visiting Italy) don’t have access to American Netflix “culture”.

 The easy way to access US Netflix in Italy...

-Why American Netflix Can’t Be Accessed in Italy
+Why You Can’t Access American Netflix in Italy

 Your Netflix login will work wherever the streaming service is available.
 However, the content you’ll have access to varies significantly from country to country.

 When a Netflix subscriber logs into Netflix, either via an app or by entering “https://netflix.com” into their browser, their connection is automatically routed to the content licensed for the region where they are currently located.